 - If you don’t have enough to cover your expenses, circle back around and see what you can trim up to make the math work.

-Pausing for a moment to shamelessly plug my very own budget video training series.
-Seriously, it has everything you need to start your budget, keep it updated, and really flourish.
+Now, I’m pausing for a moment to shamelessly plug my very own budget video training series.
+Seriously, it has everything you need to start your budget, keep it updated, and really flourish!
 This is what I use in my personal budget, and how I help clients craft their budgets.

 Check out the Budget Video Training Series; a really low cost way to DIY your budget with a little bit of video instruction help from me.
 Grab it now at the low cost of $48 before the price nearly doubles and lands on a new platform.
 P.S.
 Once you purchase you always get the new version updates too!